Find out more about Euston Church by reading our latest newsletter (April 2018).

 - By the power of his Spirit, all of God’s people have a vital part to play in growing the body of Christ.

 Kev Murdoch is the vicar of Euston Church.
 He trained at Oakhill Theological College and St. Mellitus College and also completed the Ministry Training Scheme at St. Helen’s Bishopsgate.
 Before going into paid Christian work, Kev worked for several years as a solicitor in the City.
-Kev is married to Laura and they have a wee boy called Rory.
+Kev is married to Laura and they have two wee children called Rory and Jessie.

-Rob Mullock is on the teaching staff at Euston Church.
-He is currently training part-time at Oakhill Theological College and also completed the Ministry Training Scheme at St. Helen’s Bishopsgate.
+Rob Mullock is the assistant minister of Euston Church.
+He trained at Oakhill Theological College and also completed the Ministry Training Scheme at St. Helen’s Bishopsgate.
 Before coming to Euston Church, he was working for the mission society Crosslinks.
 Rob is married to Amy and they have a son called Fraser.

-Fran Ridgway is our part time Women's worker.
+Fran Ridgway is our part-time Women's worker.
 She helps to run Euston Area Talks for Christian workers in the local area and looks after women at the 5pm service.
 With the other half of her time she works for crossteach, a Christian educational charity, helping pupils to engage with the Christian faith.
 Before this Fran was a solicitor and worked for a firm in North London.
-Fran is married to Sam who's love of adventurous board games is rubbing off on her.
+Fran is married to Sam whose love of adventurous board games is rubbing off on her.

 Charlotte Blower is our volunteer Women's worker and focuses on looking after women from the Sunday morning congregation.
 She just finished training on the Associate Scheme at St Helen’s, Bishopsgate.
 Before that she spent 6 years in arts administration at The Royal Opera House.
-Char is married to Ed and lives in Crouch End.
+Char is married to Ed and lives in Crouch End and they have a little girl called Grace.